mr-karan/haraka-plugin-outbound-logger/README.md

 ;enable = false
 ;Directory to store the log files.
 Ensure the process running Haraka has ownership on this directory.
 ;log_dir = /var/log/haraka_outbound/
+;Enable synchronous logging to a file.
+Defaults to true.
+For better peformance where some messages may be lost in the event of a crash, set to false.
+;sync = true

+; Whether to stop invoking any plugin in the chain after a BOUNCE hook is called.
+Defaults to true.
+Set to false if you want to handle the bounce in another plugin.
+;stop_at_bounce = true
 ```

 The plugin supports logging to multiple output streams, so you can optionally enable both stdout/file logging.